sakibulalikhan/reconx/README.md

 - Detection of potential subdomain takeover vulnerabilities.
 - Scanning for open ports with Naabu.
 - Scraping JavaScript files from discovered subdomains using Gau.
-- Scraping Mantra API keys or credentials from JavaScript files.
+- Scraping API keys or credentials from JavaScript files.
 - Gathering wayback data to find hidden parameters and extensions.
 - Capturing screenshots of discovered subdomains using Gowitness.
+- Detecting technologies used on discovered subdomains.

 ## Requirements